Eleven New Bagatelles, Op. 119

-The Eleven Bagatelles, Op.
+The Eleven New Bagatelles, Op.
 119 were written by Ludwig van Beethoven between the 1790s and the early 1820s.
-A typical performance of Op.
-119 lasts around 14 minutes.
+A typical performance of the complete set lasts around 14 minutes.

 History

 By the end of 1803, Beethoven had already sketched bagatelles Nos.
 1 to 5 (along with several other short works for piano that he never published).
 In 1820, he first finished the last five bagatelles of Op.
 119, and published them as a set of five in June 1821 for Wiener Pianoforteschule Schule by Friedrich Stark.

 The following year, he revised his old bagatelle sketches to construct a new collection for publication, adding a final bagatelle, No. 6, composed in late 1822.
 Initially, Beethoven struggled to get a deal to publish any of the bagatelles.
 Beethoven met with many people such as Peters of Leipzig and Pacini in Paris for publishing, who declined his request.

-Eventually, Beethoven managed to have the entire set published: first by Clementi in London in 1823, Maurice Schlesinger in Paris some time around the end of 1823, and Sauer & Leidesdorf in Vienna on in April 1824.
+Eventually, Beethoven managed to have the entire set published: first by Clementi in London in 1823, Maurice Schlesinger in Paris some time around the end of 1823, and Sauer & Leidesdorf in Vienna in April 1824.
 It is unclear to what degree this represents the composer's intentions.

 Some scholars have argued that the two halves of Op.
 119 — Nos.
 1 to 6, and Nos.
 7 to 11 — are best thought of as separate collections.
 However, it is also possible that when Beethoven composed No. 6 in late 1822, he had already planned to send all eleven pieces to England.
 In that case, No. 6 would not be meant as a conclusion to the first five, but as a way to connect them with the latter five.

 The key relationship and thematic similarities between No. 6 and No. 7 support this hypothesis, as does the fact that in subsequent correspondence, Beethoven expressed only satisfaction with how the bagatelles were published in England after his ex-pupil Ferdinand Ries helped get the collection published.